buistineke/herbs/README.md

 # Does this theme support any plugins?

+Herbs includes support for:
+* WooCommerce
-Herbs includes support for WooCommerce and for Infinite Scroll in Jetpack.
+* Infinite Scroll in Jetpack.

 #### Changelog

-= 1.0 - May 12 2015 =
-* Initial release
+[...]

 #### Credits